mq-cah/ANZPHN/_pages/network.md

 **Dr Fiona McKergow** <br />
 : Fiona McKergow is preparing her awarded doctoral thesis on colonial textile culture in mid-nineteenth century Aotearoa New Zealand for publication.
 She has previously been a historical researcher, museum curator, and co-editor of two volumes: Looking Flash: Clothing in Aotearoa New Zealand (Auckland University Press, 2007) with Bronwyn Labrum and Stephanie Gibson and Te Hao Nui - The Great Catch: Object Stories from Te Manawa (Godwit/Random House, 2011) with Kerry Taylor.

+**Clare Menck, Consultant Historian** <br />
+: Clare Menck has been working in the WA heritage industry for over twenty years.
+She runs her own business in Perth as a consultant historian and is currently working on a Thematic History of Western Australia for the Department of Planning, Lands & Heritage (Heritage Services).
+Clare has served on the management committee of Professional Historians Association (WA) since 2018 and is currently its President.

 **Dr Tom Murray**<br />
 : **Contact** <tom.murray@mq.edu.au>